Create peace, calm & better concentration in a busy world

 I had a deep sense of loss on losing my hands-on therapy work due to Covid – supporting and helping others, I have become aware, was linked to a big part of my self-worth.
 When I asked one day for a small donation for running the daily group, I recommended £8.88 as the Chinese believe 8 is a lucky number, two people sent me £88!
 I was astounded at how much they valued this service and enjoyed the practice too.

-There is a small admin fee of £24.99 to join and this gives you a lifetime of free access to the meditations I host.
+I charge £88.88 to join, which is a one off payment and this gives you a lifetime of free access to the meditations I host.
 Join us for meditation, we would love to have you on board.
 Feel free to access my youtube channel for many more meditations for free